 A YouTube creator named Brian Smith had a favorable review of Energy Renew:

-Bulletproof’s supplement is entirely free of questionable additives, and interested consumers can check it out at this link to the official product page on the brand’s website.
+Interested consumers can check out Performance Lab Energy at this link to the product page on the brand's official website.

 Pros and Cons of Energy Renew